 School Guidelines for Celebrating Halloween

+If you are a classroom teacher or a parent volunteer, it's important to be aware of the school's policy on Halloween parties.
 In some school districts, Halloween parties are no longer held due to conflicts with religious beliefs.
 In others, schools have chosen to change the name of the event to a "fall celebration" and eliminate the word "Halloween" altogether.
-Still, Halloween continues to be a favorite time in the lives of many children and adults, and schools often set aside a time for kids to participate in party activities.
+Therefore, it's important to be aware of your district's policies.